 After you've joined an event, the game will behave as if you had joined the event from your computer:

 - You can go about riding as usual up until the event starts

-- You'll receive a notification when the event is going to start in both the game and the mobile app
+- You'll receive a notification when the event is going to start in both the game and the Companion app